Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

 2. Give examples of your IT skills with hard numbers

 Just listing IT skills from the job advert and your research on the company isn’t enough.
-You also need to show how you’ve used those skills to produce results by providing examples and data.
+You must also show how you’ve used those skills to produce results by providing examples and data.

 Describing your IT skills with examples and data helps the employer picture what you can do if they hire you.